Jobs Where You Can Set Your Own Schedule

 One of the challenges of working at a job (or two) where you set your own schedule is figuring out how much you’ll earn.
 If you need a steady revenue stream, consider what income you will need and how you can earn it on an hourly or project basis.
 Be prepared to negotiate rates for freelance work.

 How Will You Land Jobs?

 Depending on your personal circumstances, you may need to find a steady stream of work rather than just one job you can work when you want to.
 Where are the best places to find them?
 In addition to using the top job sites like Indeed and Monster, check websites like Upwork and FlexJobs that focus on freelance and flexible work options.
 Craigslist and TaskRabbit are other sources for project- and task-based employment.

 If you know a company you’d like to work for, check the website for open position listings and an online application.

-Don’t forget to tap your personal and professional connections, one of the best ways to start freelancing or to find a job is to let your contacts know you’re making a go of it on your own.
+Don’t forget to tap into your personal and professional connections.
+One of the best ways to start freelancing or find a job is to let your contacts know you’re making a go of it on your own.